 Click here for more comparative statistics.

 Additionally, over the past 20 years, manufacturers have introduced new products and system innovations that have reduced radiation dose for many procedures by up to 75 percent, while significantly improving the ability of physicians to diagnose and treat their patients.
-Today, manufacturers are still innovating new ways to minimize radiation dose and continue to develop and implement additional patient protection features, believing that one medical error is one too many.
+Today, manufacturers are still innovating new ways to minimize radiation dose and continue to develop and implement additional patient protection features.

 If you have questions or concerns about medical radiation, we encourage you to talk with your doctor about your imaging history and the appropriateness of any test or treatment so that exposure to medical radiation can be effectively managed and minimized.